martindevans/martindevans.me/_posts/2013-02-08-The-Future-Is-Steamy.md

   - Create artificial costs to entering the market
   - Reduces innovation
   - Less innovation is bad for everyone
- - Valve can only put so many games onto steam each day
-  - They are inadvertently creating limited shelf space
+ - Valve can only put so many games onto steam each day, inadvertently creating limited shelf space
  - Right way to solve the problem is for steam to become a network API for developers to distribute their content, anyone can publish anything on steam, no bottleneck!
  - A store for games or content should be user generated
   - Indie devs create a store for their game